mattDevigili/dms-smm695/index.md

 provide a recap of the video recording and answer students' questions concerning the topics covered. **Note**: students are invited to share their questions via email the day before the webinar (by 8:00 PM London time).
 In the second part, I will discuss some further applications of the topic covered.

 To recap:

 * _MS Teams_ is the main communication channel
 * _GitHub_ is where you can find all relevant material
-* _Room 2002_ hosts webinar sessions
+* _Zoom_ hosts webinar sessions

 | Week (dd-mm) | Agenda         | Topics                                             |
 |--------------|----------------|----------------------------------------------------|